webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/travisci.md

 ...
 ```

-Add the file `.travis.yml` to your project:
+Add a `.travis.yml` file to your project:

 ```yml
 language: node_js